malbright345/API-Gateway-Security-Project/README.md

 <br />

  JWT consists of three parts: the header, body, and signature.
 The integrity of the information in the JWT is protected by the Hash-Based Message Authentication Code (HMAC) in the signature.
 Although the header and the body of the JWT are hashed to create the signaure, which can be verified to ensure that the token was not altered or tampered with, it is only the signatue that is encrypted (usually with the private key of the authorization server that issued the JWT) The rest of the token is base64 encoded, which means that the header and body can be read by anyone.
 This is why it's important not to put sensitive information in the body of the JWT.
  Another security risk with OAuth 2.0 Implicit Grant is that these tokens are sent in the URL or the unprotected "front channel" which is not encrypted.
-Sending tokens in the URL not only potentially exposes the information in the body of the token, but also increases the chances that a JWT will be intentionally stolen or even unintentionaly logged by the browser history or any other application that can access the URL bar.
+Sending tokens in the URL not only potentially exposes the information in the body and header of the token, but also increases the chances that a JWT will be intentionally stolen or even unintentionaly logged by the browser history or any other application that can access information in the URL bar.
 If a JWT is intercepted, it can be used by a malicious actor to impersonate the intended user and hijack the session.
 JWTs should be protected like API keys, passwords, or any other credentials, and should not be sent in unecrypted channels where they can be easily intercepted.   <br/>
  <br />
 <br />
 <br />